 Entrepreneurship Salary Potential

+According to BLS figures, in 2021, top executives earned a median pay of around $98,980 annually, or around $47.59 per hour.
+Job outlook is average, with a projected increase of available positions at around 6% in the coming decade, or 189,200 new openings.
 While the median pay is excellent and far above average (approximately 72% higher, in fact), there is still a large gulf between industries.
-The lowest earners worked in retail trade, while the highest earners, in manufacturing, made more than $200,000 annually in 2019.
+The lowest earners worked in retail trade, while the highest earners, in manufacturing, made more than $200,000 annually in 2021.

-What Are the Best Entrepreneurship Degrees?
+What Are the Best Entrepreneurship Colleges?

 At CollegeRank, we strive to do our best to guide you and your family toward a fruitful academic career.
 The pursuit of knowledge is a noble one, and we want to help you reach your goals.
 Please feel free to visit our dedicated methodology page for a step-by-step breakdown.
 For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at editor@collegerank.net.